gbif/ipt/IPTWebinarSeries2017.md

 On the first Wednesday of each month, the GBIF Secretariat will be hosting a short webinar focusing on a single topic of interest related to the IPT.
 Each webinar will be approximately 10-15 minutes long, free of charge and will be in English.

-Don't miss out on the opportunity to learn more about the IPT and leverage the know-how and experience of IPT experts!
+Don't miss out on the opportunity to learn more about the IPT and leverage the know-how and experience of our in-house IPT experts!

 ## Topics, in random order:
 - [ ] 1.
 How to setup a data repository (assigning DOIs to datasets)